dlin-me/photoman/README.md

 # photoman

+[Discontinued.
+The Go world has changed alot since v1.1 and many dependencies have disapeared.
+This app does not install.]

 A command line tool in Go for managing files.
 It supports file de-duplication and renaming.

 This tool was originally built for managing photo files taken by digital cameras.